AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 }
 ```

-It can be seen that this video is an extension based on the video that needs to be extended, and the result content is consistent with the above, thus achieving the function of continuing the song generation.
+It can be seen that this video is an extension based on the video that needs to be extended, and the result content is consistent with the above text, thus achieving the function of continuing the song generation.

 Of course, we can also specify the video link to perform the extension generation by filling in the following information: